You are currently viewing Skilled Worker Visa 2024

 Your partner and children must either:

 Each family member will need to complete a separate application and pay the visa fee.
+They must apply before they travel to the UK.

 Proving their identity

-As part of their application, your partner and children will need to prove their identity.
+As part of an application, your partner and children will need to prove their identity.

 They’ll either: